-To spot and protect yourself from this real estate scam in san bernardino, riverside counties, review the original documents form the lender and call the phone numbers given to verify everything before you send off any money.
+To spot and protect yourself from this real estate scam in San Bernardino, Riverside, and San Diego Counties, review the original documents form the lender and call the phone numbers given to verify everything before you send off any money.
 Also, it is out of the ordinary for anyone in a real estate deal to ask you to send money online.
 Senior Economist with First American Financial Corporation Odeta Kushi advises being “wary of any email or text requesting a change to wiring instructions you already have.”

 Foreclosure Relief Scam

-Another common real estate scam in san bernardino, riverside counties is the foreclosure relief scam.
+Another common real estate scam in San Bernardino, Riverside, and San Diego Counties is the foreclosure relief scam.
 Sometimes and often for reasons beyond their control people run into extreme financial hardship and get behind on mortgage payments.
 They are then desperate to avoid foreclosure and keep their homes.
 And that’s when the scammers rush in to take advantage of that desperation and financial vulnerability.